bsdpot/potluck/mailhub-potluck/README.md

 The POSTDATADIR parameter is the postfix data directory, such as `/var/db/postfix` or `/mnt/postfix` with a mount-in persistent storage.

-The POSTNETWORKS parameter is a comma-deliminated list of host/mask addresses with zero restrictions and must include `"127.0.0.0/8,10.0.0.0/8,your-trusted-host/netmask,your-trusted-host-2/netmask"`
+The POSTNETWORKS parameter is a comma-deliminated list of host/mask addresses with zero restrictions and must include `"127.0.0.0/8,10.0.0.0/8,!10.0.0.1,your-trusted-host/netmask,your-trusted-host-2/netmask"`

-> Do not set too broadly, do not list your gateway/firewall IP, else postfix will become an open relay.
+> Do not set too broadly, exclude your gateway/firewall IP with !, else postfix will become an open relay.

 The POSTDOMAINS parameter is a comma-deliminated list of domain names to accept mail for, such as `"domain.tld, other.com, newdomain.sh"`.